SHEscher/XDLreg/README.md

 ## Jupyter notebooks
 The folder `jupyter notebook/` contains a notebook for the exploration of the functionality of the introduced pipeline.

+If you use `pip install` to get access to the `xdlreg` module, the `notebook` must be downloaded separately, and started within the same environment (e.g., `virtualenv`), where the module is installed.

 ## Citation